py-lidbox/lidbox/examples/common-voice/README.md

     Then go to the localhost web address that TensorBoard is using (probably http://localhost:6006).
     Take some time inspecting the data in all the tabs, e.g. look at the Mel filter banks under 'images' and listen to the utterances under 'audio'.

-    Event files for training metrics are available in `./lidbox-cache/xvector/xvector-adam/tensorboard`.
+    The event logs of training metrics are stored separately in `./lidbox-cache/xvector/xvector-adam/tensorboard`.
+    Use e.g.

+        tensorboard --logdir ./lidbox-cache/xvector/xvector-adam/tensorboard

 ## Notes

+* You can include any kind of dataset by using Kaldi-like metadata files, see contents of `./data/{train,test}` (`utt2dur` not really needed).
 * If you don't want to use a GPU, you can e.g. prefix all commands with `env CUDA_VISIBLE_DEVICES=-1`.
-* Debug mode can be enabled by using the env var `LIDBOX_DEBUG=-1`.
+* Debug mode can be enabled by using the env var `LIDBOX_DEBUG=true`.
-* Keep an eye on the memory usage if you are using large feature extraction batches.
+* Keep an eye on the memory usage if you are using large feature extraction batches, there's no kill switch for using too large batches.
-* If you modify the config file, there's a JSON schema for validation, which can be checked with `lidbox utils -v --validate-config-file config.yaml`
+* If you modify the config file, there's a JSON schema for validation, which can be checked with `lidbox utils -v --validate-config-file config.yaml`.
+This might give some useful or useless error messages.